smsaladi/moltemplate/doc/source/main/limitations.rst

+.. |fig_email| image:: /_static/author_email.png
+   :height: 0.3cm
+   :alt: Author email address

+.. _sec:limitations:

 Known bugs and limitations
 ==========================

-Please report any bugs you find by email to |image|, or to the lammps-users mailing list.
+Please report any bugs you find by email to |fig_email|, or to the lammps-users mailing list.

 **1)** LAMMPS-style molecule-templates are *not* supported.
 The DATA